 - Stripe: Click “Connect with Stripe” or copy your live secret API key to accept payments.
 Stripe allows clients to pay with their credit card without straying from Acuity.
 It also allows you to capture a credit card number without charging it –– the perfect solution for charging in the event of a no-show.
-You can also offer both Paypal and credit card payments via Stripe with the “Both Stripe and PayPal” payment option.

 - Require full payment: With this option, clients are required to pay in full when booking an appointment.

 - Require a deposit %: This allows clients to either pay the full price or a percentage of the price as a deposit.

 - Require a deposit $: This allows clients to either pay the full price or a fixed price for a deposit.

 - When “Require a Deposit” is selected, you’ll also have the option to allow clients to pay the full price up front by checking the “Also give clients the option to pay the full amount in advance” button.
 If unchecked, clients will only be able to pay the deposit price when booking an appointment.